On the Risk of Misinformation Pollution with Large Language Models: Human Detection of Generated Misinformation

-\paragraph{Detector Details.} We employed the \texttt{RobertaForSequenceClassification} checkpoint provided by huggingface \cite{wolf_huggingfaces_2020}.
+For the detecting-based method, We employed the \texttt{RobertaForSequenceClassification} checkpoint provided by huggingface \cite{wolf_huggingfaces_2020}.
 For both in-domain and out-of-domain classifiers, we used 12,000 context passages for training.
 We sampled data from a dataset containing both actual Wikipedia snippets and Wikipedia completions generated by GPT-3\cite{aaditya_bhat_2023}, which share many similar properties with text generated in our experiments.
 The model is configured for 3 epochs of training with a learning rate of 0.001.